virtualritz/liquidmaya/branches/animalia/trunk/README.txt

 ---------------------

 In the src directory you will find a Microsoft Visual C++ project for compiling Liquid.
-It is currently setup to compile against the PRMan or 3Delight libraries, but targets will be added for other renderers.
+It is currently setup to compile against the 3Delight, Air, Aqsis, Pixie or PRMan libraries, but targets may be added for other renderers.
 To compile:
   - Ensure your MAYA_LOCATION and RMANTREE environment variables are set correctly (e.g. c:\aw\maya4.5 and c:\program files\pixar\prman-10)